child reaching their hand to dig an egg into a glass jar filled with red Natural Egg Dye

 2. Conventional dyes are questionably-sourced and environmentally harmful.

-Some food dyes, even those approved by the FDA, include colors synthesized from petroleum derivatives.
+Most food dyes and egg dye kits, even those approved by the FDA, include colors synthesized from petroleum derivatives and highly toxic sources.
 Originally made from coal tar, Red #40 is now made from petroleum.
-Other red dyes are made from carmine, which is essentially squashed bugs.
+Other dyes commonly used - Blue #1, Red #3, Yellow #5 and #6 - are equally as hazardous - read details below.
+"Natural" red dyes are made from carmine, which is essentially squashed bugs.
 How gross is that?
 These bugs are farmed and crushed on a massive scale; almost 100,000 of these insects must be killed to yield about 35 ounces of carmine.
 This process isn't vegetarian or kosher, let alone ecologically responsible.

 3. Conventional dyes are a health hazard.

 Egg dying can be messy, especially when you dye eggs with little ones.
-The egg dye can get on your hands, clothing, and countertops, dying a lot more than just your eggs!
-Exposing your skin to toxins can be extremely detrimental to your health, and studies on the chemical Red #40 show correlations between exposure to the chemical and hyperactivity as well as ADHD symptoms.
-Still, Red #40 is the most prevalent food dye in the United States.
-Yikes!
+The egg dye can get on their hands, clothing, and countertops, dying a lot more than just the eggs!
+Exposing children's skin to these toxins can be extremely detrimental to their health, and US studies on the chemical Red #40 show correlations between exposure to the chemical and hyperactivity as well as ADHD symptoms.
+Still, Red #40 is the most prevalent food dye in the United States

 So what's the alternative?